USB hardware: Colors

 USB ports and connectors are often color-coded to distinguish their different capabilities and modes.
-Color coding is only required for the insulators visible inside Micro and Mini connectors: A connectors are white, B black, and AB receptacles, which accept both A and B plugs, grey.
-Pantone 300 C is recommended for USB 3 Standard‑A connectors, including those with 10Gbps capability, though some manufacturers instead use nonstandard teal for receptacles capable of USB 10Gbps.
+Color coding is only required for the insulators visible inside Micro and Mini connectors: A connectors are white, B black, and AB receptacles, which accept both A and B plugs, gray.
+Pantone 300 C is recommended for USB 3.0 Standard‑A connectors, including those with signalling rate of 5 Gbit/s and 10 Gbit/s, though some manufacturers instead use nonstandard teal for receptacles with signalling rate of 10 Gbit/s.